Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] The style can't be created with an existing [StyleUtils](https://github.com/Expensify/App/blob/main/src/styles/StyleUtils.js) function (i.e. `StyleUtils.getBackgroundAndBorderStyle(themeColors.componentBG`)
 - [ ] If the PR modifies a generic component, I tested and verified that those changes do not break usages of that component in the rest of the App (i.e. if a shared library or component like `Avatar` is modified, I verified that `Avatar` is working as expected in all cases)
 - [ ] If the PR modifies a component related to any of the existing Storybook stories, I tested and verified all stories for that component are still working as expected.
+- [ ] If the PR shows text, dates or numbers, I ensured they are all using the localized methods to be displayed.
 - [ ] I have checked off every checkbox in the PR author checklist, including those that don't apply to this PR.

 ### Screenshots/Videos